Bluescape/reusable-github-workflows/.github/README.md

 ## validate_pr.yml

 ### Description
-Validates that a pull request title starts with a JIRA.
+Validates that a pull request title starts with a JIRA ticket key.

 ### Usage
 When implemented in a repo, a check will run whenever a PR is created or the title/description is edited by a user.